-When it comes to fitness, most of us aim to have a strong, well-balanced body.
-One of the easiest ways is to take the guesswork out of targeted-based workouts, and focus instead on dynamic, full-body movements that target multiple muscle groups at once.
+When it comes to fitness, most of us aim to have a strong, well-balanced body, and one of the easiest ways to achieve this is by focusing on dynamic, full-body movements that target multiple muscle groups at once.

 If you work out several muscle groups at once, you’ll save time, as well as improve your coordination, blast more fat and get a cardio workout in to boot.

-Here are 5 great combo exercises that will tone you all over, with a cardio boost as a bonus!
+Here’s a full-body workout that consists of just five great combo exercises.
+These are compound movements that will tone you all over, with a cardio boost as a bonus!

 1. Jumping Jacks With Overhead Dumbbell Press